 Remember: both of these pages are powerful.
 It’s just that they’re simply better to use in different situations — and they produce the best results when they’re used together.

-Get your prospects into your marketing funnel with a PPC landing page, and nurture them to sale with a marketing automation landing page.
-Start building your own in just a few minutes with the most designer-friendly platform on the market.
+Get your prospects into your marketing funnel with a PPC post-click landing page, and nurture them to sale with a marketing automation post-click landing page.
+Start building your pages with Instapage, sign up for Enterprise demo today.